AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

   packet loss, if the lost packet(s) contained a packet that is needed to decode the information present in that first and following packets.

-Open Bitstream Unit (OBU)
-: The smallest bitstream data framing unit in AV1.
-All AV1 bitstream structures are packetized in OBUs.

 Predefined frame
 : A Frame for which the spatial ID, temporal ID, DTIs, Referred frames, and Chain information is contained in the template_dependency_structure and